How to install a PV systemDIY

 There have to be at least four feet between two stanchions.
 After you've drilled holes, you can put screws and secure them with an impact driver, if you have one.
 Don't forget to seal the screws, so that there is no heat loss occurring through holes you've just made — for this purpose thermoseal roofing is the best option.

 Installation of solar panels is a process that you better perform right — there rarely is a second time for it.
 Try to get everything right for the first time: the length and width of mounts have to be double checked.
 To make sure that side rails that you've just installed are parallel, compare the diagonals: measure the distance between top of one rail and bottom of the other, then switch and compare.
 If measurements are the same, then rails are parallel.
 If they are not, make necessary adjustments.
 After that you can install the middle rail.
-Don't forget to check their alignment afterwards.
+Don't forget to check their alignment afterward.

 While installing solar panels on a roof isn't rocket science, it is still a time-consuming and dangerous task that requires accuracy and precision.
 The best option is to hire a professional crew that can help with installation.
 If you are determined to do everything yourself, make sure you are safe — don't damage yourself, the roof or the panels.